Recommended Countries for Getting a Second Passport through Investment

 Saint Lucia boasts four different options when it comes to securing a passport-through-investment:

 1. You can donate to the National Economic Fund.
-The requested amounts for donation are US$100,000 for an applicant, US$140,000 for an applicant with a spouse, and US$150,000 for a spouse plus two dependents that qualify.
+The requested amount is US$240,000 for an applicant together with up to three qualifying dependants.

 1. You can invest in real estate.
 There aren’t many requirements other than investing a minimum of US$300,000 in real estate that must be held for at least five years.

 1. There’s an enterprise project option that requires approval for your business plan.
 This option needs a hefty investment of at least US$3.5 million for a single applicant.
-For joint applications, every applicant must contribute at least US$1 million in investments.
+For joint ventures, the minimum rises to US$6 million.
 Your choices for the enterprise project option are specialty restaurants, cruise ports and marinas, offshore universities, agro processing plants, research institutions and facilities, pharmaceutical products, roads and highways, port, and/or bridges.

 Vanuatu